Suret language: Dialects

 SIL Ethnologue distinguishes five dialect groups: Urmian, Northern, Central, Western and Sapna, each with sub-dialects.
 Mutual intelligibility between the Suret dialects is as high as 80%–90%.
 The Urmia dialect has become the prestige dialect of Suret after 1836, when that dialect was chosen by Justin Perkins, an American Presbyterian missionary, for the creation of a standard literary dialect.
 A second standard dialect derived from General Urmian known as "Iraqi Koine", developed in the 20th century.

 In 1852, Perkins's translation of the Bible into General Urmian was published by the American Bible Society with a parallel text of the Classical Syriac Peshitta.
+Iraqi Koine is a compromise between the rural Ashiret accents of Hakkari and Nineveh Plains (listed above) and the former prestigious dialect in Urmia.
+Iraqi Koine does not really constitute a new dialect, but an incomplete merger of dialects, with some speakers sounding more Urmian, such as those from Habbaniyah, and others more Hakkarian, such as those who immigrated from northern Iraq.
+Koine is more analogous or similar to Urmian in terms of manner of articulation, place of articulation and its consonant cluster formations than it is to the Hakkari dialects, though it just lacks the regional Persian influence in some consonants and vowels.

 Grouping

 Sample of the Urmian dialect.
 Note the Persian and Azerbaijani influences on cadence and pronunciation, particularly the use of [v], [ʊj] and the frequency of [t͡ʃ].